inconsistent-dg/AC-Modding/ACNH/NHSE.md

 <big>**Editing Recycle Bin**</big>

 On the Map tab, select `Edit Recycle Bin`.
 There's not much to say about the recycle bin, other than that it stores dropped items on the island or from your villagers.
-When in the recycle bin, you are able to "borrow" the items within it, to keep for yourself.
+When in the recycle bin, you can "borrow" the items within it, to keep for yourself.

 <p align="center">
 <img src="../assets/images/NH/NHSE_EMap-RecBin.png">